msull/emilytarot/README.md

 # emilytarot

-AI-Based Tarot Readings via a Streamlit App
+AI-Based Tarot Readings via a Streamlit App-- an experiment in techno-mysticism.

 This is currently pretty quickly hacked together as a learning experience for streamlit and working with LLM models.

-An experiment in techno-mysticism.

 The code is rather ugly, and it's not too hard to break the app currently, but it's interesting to play with.